 Check out the latest installment of Costa Behind the Guides presented by Costa Sunglasses.
-The Flylords team was lucky enough to catch up with Patagonia Ambassador, Kat Crump.
-Kate is a fly-fishing guide, mentor to fly women, and an all-around great individual.
+The Flylords team was lucky enough to catch up with Patagonia Ambassador, Kate Crump.
+Kate is a fly-fishing guide, mentor to women fly anglers, and one of our favorite people.
 She is also pioneering some incredible things in North West Region of the U.S.

 Flylords: Who is Kate Crump and what does she do?

 Kate: I’m Kate Crump, formerly Kate Taylor.
 I’m a fly-fishing guide and an outfitter in Bristol Bay, Alaska and on the Oregon coast with my husband, Justin.
 We own Frigate Travel.
 We host anglers in Bristol Bay, Alaska for all types and species of salmon.
 We do trout, grayling, and arctic char.
 Then, in Oregon, we host anglers to chase winter steelhead.Flylords: When did you start Frigate Travel and what made you want to have your own business?